Photos: Nassim Aboutanos

-It is inspired by PRS Santana model.
-It was commissioned by Michel Vanier, left-handed Montreal guitarist.
+It is inspired by the original PRS Santana model.
+It was commissioned by Michel Vanier, a left-handed Montreal guitarist.

-The silver maple top is tonally suited and a perfect canvas for colour work.
+The silver maple top is tonally suited, and a perfect open canvas for colour work.

-I made the mahogany back of the guitar slightly concave, so it hugs better his body and brings the fingerboard closer in.
+I made the mahogany back of this guitar slightly concave, so it hugs better his body and brings the fingerboard closer in.